 - When Carl and Sarah run into each other for the first time, she immediately goes on the offensive and accuses him of killing John.
 When Grace asks for confirmation, he acquiesces but follows it up with a simple "I'm not what you think I am".
 It's a simple moment that goes a long way towards setting him up as The Atoner.

 - As he drags Rev-9 with him into the pit, he gives Sarah a final look before letting go.
 He's not just killing Rev-9 to neutralize his threat or I Cannot Self-Terminate, but perhaps out of guilt.
 In the end, he acknowledges that Sarah can never let go of her grudge against Terminators, and for very good and understandable reason.
 He knew this was the one way he could truly make up for killing John; to give Sarah the hollow catharsis in watching him and Rev-9 die.
+To make things sadder, after the two Terminators have been fried by Grace's power source, Carl's last act is to have his vision zoom towards her saddened face.

 - The more somber flourish of the traditional Terminator theme plays through the whole sequence, as the camera shows Carl and Rev-9 laying together as they fry up in slow motion.
 Given the circumstances, it's almost like this scene could serve as Arnold's last hurrah as the Terminator, going out with not just a bang, but with a blinding shockwave of glory.

 - Imagine you don't have free will, and there is so little to your mind that you barely exist.
 You are ordered to kill someone and do it, feeling nothing.
 Then you gradually develop human emotions, and are essentially a newborn in terms of having genuine sapience and free will.
 And all the memories you have, memories that were just raw data to the soulless thing you were born from, slowly gain emotions of horror and guilt.
 Carl was essentially born into pain.
 The Terminator he formed from wasn't really him; it was a dead thing.
 It is highly debatable whether he deserves the guilt of what he did before becoming emotionally alive.
 Yet he has to endure the guilt.
-And he's had to endure that guilt since the moment be was reborn as a sapient being.
+And he's had to endure that guilt since the moment he was reborn as a sapient being.

 Tear Jerker / Terminator: Dark Fate